Super-Protocol/docs/docs/marketplace/guides/place-order.md

 <br/>
 <br/>

-Once the engine is added, its configuration will open.
+Once you add the engine, its configuration will open.
 Only make changes if you are confident in what you are doing, as modifying the engine's settings can cause the model to function incorrectly.
 For more information about the settings, refer to the documentation for [Text Generation Web UI](https://github.com/oobabooga/text-generation-webui/wiki) and [ComfyUI](https://docs.comfy.org/).

 If a yellow warning icon appears, it indicates that the selected engine is incompatible with a selected model.
 Select another engine.